pdjr-archive/venus-signalk-tank-service/README.md

 ## This project

-__venus-signalk-tank-service__ borrows kwindrem's GUI modifications, ignores Venus' broken tank handling and instead recovers tank data from a Signal K server, generating and updating one dbus service per tank.
+__venus-signalk-tank-service__ borrows kwindrem's GUI modifications, ignores Venus' broken tank handling, and instead recovers tank data from a Signal K server, generating and updating one dbus service per tank.
 Once tha data is on dbus it becomes available to Venus in a way that